agrc/gis.utah.gov/_posts/2023-07-04-cooling-tower-update.md

 ## Background

 Knowing the location of cooling towers in the state is important to DHHS, because it can significantly streamline investigations into Legionella outbreaks.
 Legionella is a bacteria that can cause a serious type of pneumonia called Legionnaires' disease.
 The bacteria can grow/spread in large building water systems, including water tanks, HVAC components, large/complex plumbing systems, and cooling towers.
 Cooling towers are particularly concerning because they can release aerosolized water into the atmosphere.
-If Legionella is present, the aerosolized water can spread the bacteria over miles[CDC].
+If Legionella is present, the aerosolized water can spread the bacteria over miles[^1].

 Cooling towers can cause outbreaks of Legionnaires’ disease when they are not adequately maintained.
-They are often investigated and located using aerial imagery during Legionnaires' outbreaks and have distinctive features that make them identifiable[Identifying Cooling Towers].
+They are often investigated and located using aerial imagery during Legionnaires' outbreaks and have distinctive features that make them identifiable[^2].
 The combination of distinctive features and the high resolution of aerial imagery makes detecting cooling towers a good candidate for computer vision tools.
 In fact, researchers and the CDC have already begun to use object-detection models like [TowerScout](https://github.com/TowerScout/TowerScout) to identify potential cooling towers in aerial imagery.
 TowerScout is based on the [YOLOv5 model](https://github.com/ultralytics/yolov5) within the [PyTorch](https://pytorch.org/) framework.
 For this project, the TowerScout developers provided us a pre-trained version of the model, which we used to scan aerial imagery in Utah.
 The Python code was executed using [Cloud Run Jobs](https://cloud.google.com/run/docs/create-jobs) in the Google Cloud Platform.

 ## Methodology